sh00t2kill/appdaemon-demand-tarrif-tracking/README.md

   <li><b>sensor.daily_import_charge</b>: Today import charge, including the daily surchange and demand, in $</li>

 <b>sensor.daily_import_change</b> is most likely what you want to configure for your energy dashboard, using `Use an entity tracking the total costs`

+Key values are written back to a json file as cache to ensure they persist when the script restarts.